KNFullStack/KN-Fitness/README.md

   1. If the timetable has changed regarding classes.
   2. If there are any new personal trainers that have joined the team.
   3. A new featured product that I may be interested in.
+## Structure
+how does structure fit with user stories from above what other structure have i chosen and why
 ## Design
 Opted for a single page website that is divided into multiple sections:
   * navigation bar that is fixed to the top of the page